astronomer/docs/learn/custom-xcom-backends-tutorial.md

             return output
     ```

-    The code above creates a custom XComs backend called `WasbXComBackendPandas` with added logic to convert a Pandas dataframe to a CSV file, which gets written to the GCS bucket and converted back to a Pandas dataframe upon retrieval.
-If the value passed is not a Pandas dataframe, the `.serialize()` and `.deserialize` methods will use JSON serialization like the custom XComs backend in [Step 4](#step-4-define-a-custom-xcom-class-using-json-serialization).
+    The code above creates a custom XCom backend called `WasbXComBackendPandas` with added logic to convert a Pandas dataframe to a CSV file, which gets written to the GCS bucket and converted back to a Pandas dataframe upon retrieval.
+If the value passed is not a Pandas dataframe, the `.serialize()` and `.deserialize` methods will use JSON serialization like the custom XCom backend in [Step 4](#step-4-define-a-custom-xcom-class-using-json-serialization).

 3. In the `.env` file of your Astro project, change the XCom backend variable to use the newly created `WasbXComBackendPandas`.